mtc0076/Erdos-Quant-Finance-project/README.md

-# Erdos institute Quantitative Finance bootcamp summer 2025 final project
+# Erdos institute Quant Finance project

-## Executive summary

-In this repository are the four mini projects required to complete the Erdos Institute Quantitative Finance bootcamp of Summer 2025.
-A summary of each and the key learnings obtained are as follows.
+In this repository are the four mini-projects required to complete the Erdos Institute's Quantitative Finance bootcamp of summer 2025.

 ### Project 1

-In this project, we construct two potentially profitable portfolios, where one portfolio is higher risk and the other lower risk.
-Our determination of risk is the (historical) yearly standard deviation of the (log) daily return on investments, measured over a 2 year period.
-We choose
+I construct two "potentially profitable" portfolios, one "higher risk" and the other "lower risk".
+For the purposes of this project, I measure potential profitiability by the annualised expected value of stock returns.
+Risk will be quantified by volatility, i.e. the annualised standard deviation of daily log returns.
+Both measurements are (very crudely) based on historical stock price data.
+I minimise the volatility of a potential portfolio of stocks by minimising the quadratic form associated with the (sample) covariance matrix over all weight vectors with non-negative entries that sum to 1.
+The volatility of the optimal portfolio is less than the volatility of each individual stock, showing the value of diversification for minimising risk.

 ### Project 2

-Our next task

 ### Project 3